Airbotics/uptane-server/docs/developers/overview.md

 Log messages are lowercase without full stops.

-Mutations (POST, PUT, PATCH, DELETE) should produce an `info` level log message.
-Reads (OPTION, GET) do not produce a log message (unless there is an error).

 ## Infrastructure

 All infrastructure for Airbotics can be run in containers (we tend to use Docker).
 You can bring up the entire stack with:

 ```
-mkdir .localstack
 docker compose up
 ```